 Don’t apply a practice just because it is trending.
 Implementing DevOps must be a carefully considered decision.
 Ask these basic questions before strategizing on this matter.

-- What is it you are trying to achieve with DevOps – greater software quality or cheaper & faster delivery or more collaboration between teams or some or all of these?
+- What are you trying to achieve with DevOps – greater software quality or cheaper & faster delivery or more collaboration between teams, or some or all of these?

 - Is your software architecture able to accommodate DevOps?

 - Is there a leadership roadmap that will take charge and guide the implementation of DevOps?

 Must-Read: Prerequisites for DevOps Engineers

 There are four components at the core of DevOps.
 Anyone seeking to implement this methodology must deeply understand each component and how it combines.